 Can you afford & commit to the premiums?

-Whole life insurance tends to include hefty premiums Be honest with yourself about whether you can afford the premiums over the decades.
+Whole life insurance tends to include hefty premiums.
+Consider if you need more insurance coverage at the start or if you can afford the higher premiums for a whole life insurance plan.
 If you do not think you can afford it at this point, you can opt for a short term life insurance plan (e.g. 5 years) to meet your short-term protection needs before committing.

 Are you willing to invest your money yourself?